 - To operate a forklift on a road or in a public space, you must have a Class 1 driver's licence with a forklift (F) endorsement.

 - New Zealand Transport Agency website - instructors for forklift (F) endorsement

-- AMS Group website - find out the Forklift Operator Certificate
+- Axiom website - find out the Forklift Operator Certificate

 - IVS Training website - find out about the OSH Forklift Operator Certificate